-To start providing general transcription services, you don’t need a degree, any formal training or experience.
-And you don’t need to know medical terminology.
+To start providing general transcription services, you don’t need a degree, any formal transcription training or transcription experience.
+And you don’t need to know medical or legal terminology.
 Of course, you have to be able to do the work.
-And the way to prove that you can do it is by taking a transcription test.

-A typing speed of 40 wpm is usually acceptable for new general transcriptionists, and 55 wpm is considered a good typing speed for general transcription work.
-While some transcription companies require a minimum typing speed of 40 wpm, others want your typing speed to be higher.
+A typing speed of 40 words per minute is often acceptable for new general transcriptionists.
+Some companies will let you get started with general transcription work when you type 40 wpm while other companies require a faster typing speed.
 Get your typing speed up to 55 or 65 wpm before looking for better paying transcription work.
 You must have a speed of 65-75 wpm if you want to take on deadline critical transcription work that requires fast turnaround.

 You can increase your typing speed and transcription speed with practice.
 The more you type and transcribe, the faster you’ll get.
 Your transcription speed will keep increasing gradually until you reach your ideal speed.

 You can start making money with transcription work while you’re practicing.
 You can get non-urgent, overflow transcription work from other transcriptionists if your typing speed is 40 wpm.

 If your typing skills needs work, use free online typing tutorials to help build your speed.
 Find free typing tutorials here.

 To help you build your speed and practice your transcription skills, you can download and transcribe podcasts, talk radio shows or other audio online.

 Of course, the best types of audio to practice transcription with is audio that is similar to the type of work you want to get.
 That’s why I’m providing practice audios to help you practice transcription and increase your speed and accuracy.
 They include finished transcripts so you can check your work and see how you’re doing.

 2 – Excellent English, spelling, grammar and listening skills.